patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='tangram.html?style=puyehue#9.765/-40.6179/-72.0973'></iframe>

 Note:
-Wind, emboding chance again... move the volcanic plume handreds of kilometers a way.
+Wind, embodying chance... moves the volcanic plume handreds of kilometers away.

 All the way to Buenos Aires, where I was living.

 WHAT ARE THE CHANCES???

-In their way bring destruction, cancelled airports during weeks, lack of products on the supermarket.
+The ash brought destruction,

-Everybodys life was touch by chance that month...
+airports were closed for weeks, supermarket shelves emptied.

 --